joegallo/doric/README.md

     |  JavaScript  |              | weak         |
     |--------------+--------------+--------------|

-Each column can also take a format function to alter the way individual rows are displayed.
+Each column can also take a format function to alter the way the cells are displayed.
 For example, there's an included bar function for creating text bar charts:

     > (print (table ^{:format raw} [:a :b {:name :c :format bar}] [{:a 1 :b 2 :c 3}{:a 4 :b 5 :c 6}]))